Tesco Group Environment Policy

 - Take steps to improve adverse environmental impacts identified by the Tesco team or other credible experts recognised by Tesco.

 The policy also sets out detailed requirements in support of our commitments relevant to each of the five priority natural environments in which we operate: climate, forests, marine, freshwater and farmlands (agriculture).
-Where a supplier’s operation impacts upon the natural environment, we expect that supplier to adopt the policies and ways of working as specified in our Tesco Environment Policy – Food and Non-Food Formulated Sourcing.
+Where a supplier’s operation impacts upon the natural environment, we expect that supplier to adopt the policies and ways of working as specified in our Tesco Supplier Environment Policy.

 To understand the cumulative impact of the Tesco supply chain, to track progress and to assess supplier performance, suppliers are expected to provide data applicable to their business about their operation to the Tesco team when requested.